What Is a Brain Aneurysm?

 - High blood pressure

 If the bulge in a brain artery tears and bleeds, nearby brain tissue may be damaged.
 This can cause severe problems or death.

 In most cases, a brain aneurysm has no symptoms until it bleeds or tears.
 Symptoms of this can include:

 Paralysis or weakness on one side of the body

 Jerking movements, such as seizures or convulsions

-Your loved one’s healthcare team will answer any questions you have.
-After special tests are done and the cause is known, specialists are called.
-Treatment will begin right away if the aneurysm has already bled.
-The person may be too ill to know what’s going on.
+Your loved one may be too ill to know what’s going on.
 You may need to decide on the extent of his or her treatment.
-Choose a few family members to talk to the healthcare team.
+The healthcare team will answer any questions you have.
+Choose only a few family members to talk to the healthcare team.
 These family members can share what they learn with others.
 Doing this will make it simpler to keep everyone informed.
-Sometimes, the aneurysm leads to devastating brain injury that results in such severe injury that life support is required.
-Sometimes, even the most intensive treatment is not effective in saving someone's life.

 Sudheendra, Deepak, MD